bertmaher/multipy/README.md

 packages on your system which are external, but necessary, for your model.

-Using the ``InterpreterManager::loadPackage`` method, you can load a ``multipy.package`` from disk and make it available to all interpreters.
+Using the ``InterpreterManager::loadPackage`` method, you can load a ``torch.package`` from disk and make it available to all interpreters.

 ``Package::loadPickle`` allows you to retrieve specific Python objects from the package, like the ResNet model we saved earlier.